epidemics/epifor/README.md

 # Epidemic Forecasting library and tools

+**Note: Track issues for this repo in https://github.com/epidemics/covid/issues**

 Libraries and utilities for data handling, estimation and modelling of epidemics.
 Part of https://github.com/epidemics/ project.

 * Needs Python 3.7+, git, poetry.